 I see it in the couple who has lost their home and are living, together, in a truck while they work to get back on their feet.
 I see him squeezing her hand, loving and encouraging her, while she shares their story.
 I see the tears in his eyes as he adds details of how they’re working to improve things.
 Strength.

-I see it in the widow who lost her husband in an accident one year ago and has put one front in front of the other for the last twelve months.
+I see it in the widow who lost her husband in an accident one year ago and has put one foot in front of the other for the last twelve months.
 The woman who embraced love again.
 The mother who has held her children and cried with them and shared their joys and resiliency too.
 Strength.

 I see it in the woman who stands tall and confident, carrying no shame of her own, as she rebuilds her life after finding out her husband cheated on her.
 And also in the couple who rebuilt a life together after an infidelity as well.
 Both paths are far from easy and neither is right or wrong.
 Both show strength.